 The workers compensation scheme ‘WorkCover’ helps people who have been injured at work access financial assistance; predominantly lost wages and medical expenses.
 If that person has suffered a ‘serious injury’, they are able to sue for compensation.

-Most injury claims are for injuries that are physical – but increasingly we are asked to assist people who have suffered a psychological injury at work.
+Injury claims are often physical – but increasingly we are asked to assist people who have suffered a psychological injury at work.

 Psychological illness in Australia